pulumi/pulumi-hugo/themes/default/content/enterprise/whitepaper.md

 description: |
     Pulumi is a cloud engineering platform that enables enterprises to use an unified software engineering process to deliver infrastructure and applications together for greater innovation velocity.
 meta_desc: |
-    Pulumi is a cloud engineering platform that enables enterprises to use an unified software engineering process to deliver infrastructure and applications together for greater innovation velocity.
+    Pulumi is a cloud engineering platform that enables enterprises to use a unified engineering process to deliver infrastructure and applications together.

 type: case-studies